 In 2009 she was inducted as a Fellow of the American College of Trial Lawyers and was a recipient of Lexpert’s Zenith Award, which recognizes leading women lawyers in Canada.
 In 2013, Marjorie’s contributions to the legal profession and the community were acknowledged when she received the NS Barristers’ Society Distinguished Service Award.
 Marjorie is ranked in The Canadian Legal Lexpert Directory and has been recognized by Best Lawyers® Canada for her practice in Administrative and Public Law, Health Care Law, and Legal Malpractice.
-She has been named Best Lawyers Administrative and Public Law “Lawyer of the Year” in Halifax for 2019 and 2017.
+She has been named Best Lawyers® 2020 Health Care Law and the 2019 and 2017 Administrative and Public Law “Lawyer of the Year” in Halifax.
 Marjorie is also listed as Provincial Litigation Star under Professional Liability Law in Benchmark Canada and has been featured in the Lexpert Special Edition – Canada’s Leading Litigation Lawyers.

 LL.B., Dalhousie University (1981)